 Sign-up sheets for Writing Tutor appointments may be made at the front table of the CASA wing.

 Appointments may be made on short notice (walk-ins) or by signing up for appointments several weeks in advance.

 Is math important as a psychology major?
 Math is always important.
 Basics are used every day.
 However, the only specific requirement of the psychology major is a course in statistics.
 The statistics courses at FSC are tough.
 Talk to students who have completed the course and ask about their instructors.
 Try to find an instructor whose style of teaching fits yours.
 Also consider making regular appointments with a math tutor at CASA.
 As with writing help, the services are free of charge and hours vary from day to evening.

 Are high grades really important?
 No doubt that we are a country of overly grade-conscious people.
 GPA’s of at least 3.0 are often required for admission into graduate programs.
 However, when students do their best, seek appropriate help from professors, and show continued improvement, the effort is noticed.
 Effort may not guarantee high course grades or overall GPA's, but effort does show up in letters of recommendation.
-"Glowing" letters paired with good scores on standardized tests (GRE’s) may still get students with mediocre GPAs into graduate programs or open doors to other desired opportunities.
-As a precaution, it wouldn't hurt the ambitious student to re-take courses in which Ds and Es were earned before graduating!
+"Glowing" letters paired with good scores on standardized tests (such as the GRE) may still get students with mediocre GPAs into graduate programs or open doors to other desired opportunities.
+As a precaution, it wouldn't hurt the ambitious student to re-take courses in which Ds and Fs were earned before graduating!